Vice President of the United States: President of the Senate

-President of impeachment trials
+Presiding over impeachment trials

 In their capacity as president of the Senate, the vice president may preside over most impeachment trials of federal officers, although the Constitution does not specifically require it.
 However, whenever the president of the United States is on trial, the Constitution requires that the chief justice of the United States must preside.
 This stipulation was designed to avoid the possible conflict of interest in having the vice president preside over the trial for the removal of the one official standing between them and the presidency.
-In contrast, it is not stipulated which federal official presides when the vice president is tried; thus leaving it unclear whether an impeached vice president could, as President of the Senate, preside at his or her own impeachment trial.
-The Constitution is silent on the issue.
+In contrast, the Constitution is silent about which federal official would preside were the vice president on trial by the Senate.
+No vice president has ever been impeached, thus leaving it unclear whether an impeached vice president could, as president of the Senate, preside at their own impeachment trial.

-President of electoral vote counts
+Presiding over electoral vote counts

 The Twelfth Amendment provides that the vice president, in their capacity as the president of the Senate, receives the Electoral College votes, and then, in the presence of the Senate and House of Representatives, opens the sealed votes.
-The votes are counted during a joint session of Congress as prescribed by the Electoral Count Act, which also specifies that the president of the Senate presides over the joint session.
-The next such joint session will next take place following the 2024 presidential election, on January 6, 2025 (unless Congress sets a different date by law).
+The votes are then counted by Congress during a joint session, in accordance with the additional procedures prescribed by the Electoral Count Act and amended by Electoral Count Reform and Presidential Transition Improvement Act.
+The former specifies that the president of the Senate presides over the joint session, and the latter clarifies the solely ministerial role the president of the Senate serves in the process.
+The next such joint session is expected to next take place following the 2028 presidential election, on January 6, 2029 (unless Congress sets a different date by law).